Hrebeniv

 Hrebeniv (Гребе́нів, Hrebenów) is a Carpathian village in Stryi Raion, Lviv Oblast of Western Ukraine.
-It belongs to Skole urban hromada, one of the hromadas of Ukraine.
+It belongs to the Skole urban hromada, one of the hromadas of Ukraine.

-The population of the village is about 593 people.
-Local government is administered by Hrebenivska village council.
+The village has a population of about 593 people.
+The local government is administered by the Hrebenivska village council.

 Geography

-The village is located on the banks of the Opir River on the altitude of 489 m above sea level.
+The village is located on the banks of the Opir River with an altitude of 489 m above sea level.